 Associate Professor of Philosophy

-I specialize in early modern and feminist philosophy, the philosophy of religion, and I have published popular philosophy articles on Harry Potter and True Blood, as well as the book Nicholas Malebranche: Freedom in an Occasionalist Universe (Continuum Press, 2010).
-My two daughers, Anne-Marie (7) and Sophia (2) keep my imagination well occupied, spinning tales of dragons, fairies, witches, and elves.
-I am also the director of the Africana Studies Minor.
+Susan Peppers-Bates specializes in early modern and feminist philosophy and the philosophy of religion.
+She has published popular philosophy articles on Harry Potter and True Blood, as well as the book Nicholas Malebranche: Freedom in an Occasionalist Universe.
+Peppers-Bates is also the director of the Africana studies minor.

 - B.A., English, Davidson College

 - Introduction to Philosophy